Women Stem Up

 • How do you make changes in your teaching method when you notice that a pattern is emerging where speaking time between people of different genders is unevenly distributed?

-• How do you make yourself aware of how you pick up what the students say and what significance women’s and men’s contributions have in the teaching?
-Who get follow-up questions or are referred to later during the lesson, for example
+• How do you make yourself aware of how you pick up what the students say and what significance women’s and men’s marginalized groups’ contributions have in the teaching?
+For example, who has follow-up questions or are referenced later during the lesson?

-• The intersectional perspective, e.g. gender and ethnicity when it comes to all students having equal opportunities in teaching?
+• How do you handle the intersectional perspective, e.g. gender and ethnicity when it comes to all students having equal opportunities in teaching?

-• How can you identify master suppression techniques in your classroom?
+• How can you identify and handle master suppression techniques in your classroom?
+Do you have your own experiences of experiencing the techniques or have you witnessed this between students?

 Module 4: Development of gender equitable and inclusive teaching material